Ryphor/kittypedia/README.md

 ## Kittypedia

-Kittypedia is a React web app allows the user to search for cat breeds and see information and images about that breed.
+Kittypedia is a React web app that allows the user to search for cat breeds and see information and images about that breed.
 ### Live demo
 [Click here for live deployment](https://kittypedia-qkfybyatae.now.sh)
 ### How to run dev build locally